 Enough falling asleep with the kids’ bedtime story book in my hands.
 I reached the conclusion that a good children book is only a good children’s book as long as the grown-ups enjoy reading it.
+(For best books for under two year olds look here).
 I am talking about small children who don’t yet read their own Charles Dickens at bedtime.

 I spent ages yawning and reading idiotic and brain mushing babies/toddler’s books to my kids in the name of ‘educational’.
 They did the job: me and the kids fell asleep.
 I wasn’t too much into napping with a book in my hand and a child in my lap and waking up with a neck ache.
 So I’ve put a stop to it.
 We’ve started reading Rudyard Kipling, even though I knew my kids are too small to make any sense out of it, we rediscovered Dr Seuss which is fantastic and educational, however we grew bored with the same stories after a while, we read Julia Donaldson’s The Gruffalo and the rest books that followed, great reads with rhyme and rhythm in them, but again we grew out of them.

 When I came across A Children’s Treasury of Milligan: Classic Stories and Poems I thought ‘this is the best children’s book I ever read’.
 After this book, I’ll never read a dull book again however educational (that’s the school’s job).
 Story time with mum and dad should be enjoyable not boring and that’s what Spike Milligan created with his books for children.